Table of Contents

 As much as we adults crave our own sleep, it is worth reminding ourselves that it is completely normal for a healthy, breast-fed baby to wake through the night to take a feed.
 Breast milk is easily digested and therefore breastfed babies need to feed more often.
 Waking in the night is also a good sign developmentally – as it could mean your baby’s brain is developing during the active sleep phase.
 Baby sleep patterns can also change as the baby goes through developmental milestones.
 So a baby who was sleeping through the night, may suddenly stop sleeping through as their brain adapts to a new learned skill.
 This is all good news, even if you’re feeling a little tired!

 According to Gwen Dewar in Baby Sleep Patterns: A Guide for the Science Minded, babies experiencing active sleep can awaken more easily.
-Active sleep might not sound pleasing to the sleep deprived parent, but it means that the baby’s brain is developing which is just what the baby is meant to be doing!
+Active sleep might not sound pleasing to the sleep deprived parent.
+What it means is that the baby’s brain is developing which is just what the baby is meant to be doing!
 Dewar also explains that “when some parents boast that their baby is sleeping through the night, what they’re really saying is that they are not aware of their baby’s night-time arousing.
 Their baby, in other words, doesn’t make enough noise to awaken them”.

-Parenting is a journey so remember that there is no pass or fail on when your baby sleeps through – it will happen eventually, naturally.
+Parenting is a journey.
+So remember that there is no pass or fail on when your baby sleeps through – it will happen eventually, naturally.
 You may be surprised that just when you least expect it, your baby may start to sleep through.